 If you do not see your high school on the Cuesta College admissions application, please email firstname.lastname@example.org to ensure that your high school or home school qualifies for the Cuesta Promise Scholarship and find out if you will need to submit a Promise Appeal.

 How do I check the status of my Promise application?

 You can check the status of your Promise application in the same place you check your

 Once I’ve completed all the requirements, when will I be awarded the Promise?

-Cuesta will begin awarding the Promise in May.
-When you’ve been awarded, you will receive an e-mail in your myCuesta e-mail account and be mailed a congratulations letter to your home.
+Cuesta begin awarding the Promise each year in May.
+When you’ve been awarded, you will receive an e-mail in your myCuesta e-mail account and be mailed a congratulations letter to your home address.
 You can also double check your account balance in myCuesta to see the fees have been paid!

 (Find it in myCuesta: Student Tab > Direct Links to Registration Services > “Pay Fees/View Account”)

 What if I think I’ve done all of the requirements, but I don’t see the Promise on my student account?